Hello Fellow Codenewbies 👋,

 Those are the things that lead me to massive burnout.

-This would be different for each person, but here is what I did:
+It would be different for each person, but here is what I did:

 I did notice the sign of frustration, but I kept pushing through because I didn't want to lose the momentum.